apchavan/go-youtube-downloader/README.md

 1. [tview](https://github.com/rivo/tview) - Terminal UI library with rich, interactive widgets - written in Golang.

 2. [FFmpeg](https://ffmpeg.org/) - The leading cross-platform multimedia framework.
 It should be installed in system or at-least have latest static binary in project's root directory.
-It's more of an external runtime dependency.
+It's more of an _external runtime dependency_.

 ## Working Demo